 I was initially hesitant about buying the Montessori Multiplication and Division Boards.
-Through meal time, sharing, and other free learning opportunities in daily life, I had already introduced these math concepts to my 5-year-old daughter.
+Through meal time, play, and other free, natural math learning opportunities in daily life, I had already introduced multiplication and division concepts to my 5-year-old daughter.

 Over the past year, I have become relaxed about home learning.
-Although my daughter used to be self-motivated for academic learning with long periods of focus, she often wants to do whatever my 2.5-year-old son is doing.
-And my son is very active and wants to engage in cooperative play with her.
+Although my daughter used to be self-motivated for academic learning with long periods of focus, she often wants to do whatever her 2.5-year-old brother is doing.
+Little brother is very active and wants to engage in cooperative play with her.

 We don’t do math “formally” everyday, and my children certainly aren’t often seated peacefully on their mats like what you see in this photo!
 There is so much learning that happens on the go, but lately, I have been aiming for a 1-2 hour “work period” at home twice a week.